Single-use Plastics

 The University of Virginia’s 2030 Sustainability Plan includes a goal to reduce the total amount of waste to 70% below 2010 levels by 2030.
 To achieve this, the University must significantly reduce materials used, including single-use plastics.

-• Single-use plastic and polystyrene food service containers (plates, cups, bowls, and hinged containers)
+• Single-use plastic and polystyrene food service containers (plates, cups, bowls, lids, trays, sauce containers, and hinged containers)

 • Single-use disposable plastic straws and cutlery (straws, forks, spoons, knives, and stirrers)

-• Single-use plastic water bottles up to and including 34 ounces
+• Single-use plastic water bottles (non-nutrient enhanced) up to and including 33 ounces

 • Disposable plastic shopping bags